Cathartic Counselling

 Trust

 Trusting yourself because you know what you need.
 You know that something needs to change, you feel it, but sometimes we get a little stuck on the how we need to change.
-Putting your trust into another person can make your feel extremely vulnerable, all your deep dark, thoughts and feelings.
+Putting your trust into another person can make your feel extremely vulnerable, all your deep, thoughts and feelings being said out loud.
 All those experiences that are soaked with lots of emotions, often painful, that we have learnt to suppress, bury, avoid or scared to let surface.

 What if I am judged?